ncphillips/truecoders.io/_coders/darius-witherspoon.markdown

 - 154
 ---

-I desire to become a member of a company team where I can expand my skills and knowledge, help perpetuate the company’s performance and growth through my enthusiasm, skills, and work-ethic by providing new and innovative ideas and services for our company.
+I desire to become a member of a company team where I can expand my skills and knowledge, help perpetuate the company's performance and growth through my enthusiasm, skills, and work-ethic by providing new and innovative ideas and services for our company.